hsherl/hsherl.github.io/content/teaching/supervisions/pos.md

 Primary reading:

-- Neander, "The Teleological Notion of 'function'"
+- Millikan, 'In defense of proper functions'
+- Neander, 'Functions as Selected Effects: The Conceptual Analyst's Defense'
+- Garson, 'Function and Teleology'
+- Godfrey-Smith, 'A modern history theory of functions'

 Secondary reading: